unocss/unocss/docs/integrations/svelte-scoped.md

 #### Global styles

-While almost all styles are placed into individual components, there are still a few that must be placed into a global stylesheet: preflights, safelist, and an optional reset (if you use the `addReset` option).
+While almost all styles are placed into individual components, there are still a few that must be placed into a global stylesheet: preflights, safelist, and an optional reset (if you use the `injectReset` option).

 Add the `%unocss-svelte-scoped.global%` placeholder into your `<head>` tag.
 In Svelte this is `index.html`.
 In SvelteKit this will be in `app.html` before `%sveltekit.head%`: